-Applicants should be able to describe the types of active, engaged teaching and learning experiences and aspirational outcomes that they could imagine achieving within this type of collaborative classroom.
+The goal of this RFP is to identify faculty from across the disciplines who would begin teaching in the ALT classroom during the 2016-17 academic year.
+Applicants should be able to describe the types of teaching and learning experiences and aspirational outcomes that they could imagine achieving within this technology-enhanced collaborative classroom.

 Proposals should address the following questions:

 - What course would you like to teach in this space?

 - What semester do you plan to teach this course?
 Fall 2016?
 Spring 2017?
 Both?
 If your course could be offered either semester, then please indicate that flexibility.

 - What is the usual course size?
 What is the likely demand for a 72-seat course section?
 (Please note: some academic units paired faculty sections in order to meet enrollments for this room.)